 All is me.
 Some things were here since the beginning which are not of my making.
 I used them, wove them into creation, altered their forms and merged them with others to bring about the place which you now know.
 Do not be afraid.
 Do not judge me by your human standards, for they cannot be applied to me.

 It is through the judgment of me by my children that they can be harmed.
 Feel pain.
 This is because, on their own and by themselves, many of my forms and energies can be deadly.
 It is important for you to understand that I must be known by the whole of my being.
 Not by my parts.

 You are all made in my image.
 Just as your bodies have organs and systems to remove contaminants and ensure survival, so does mine.
 It is important that you not become a toxic substance, for my body will eliminate all toxins.
 These will not be wasted—they will, as I am about to show you, be reformed, merged, and used to further my ongoing creation.

-I stared at the last three words, dropped God’s pen, stood, then fell to the floor.
-Vast waves of emotion crested then broke: gratitude, love, unworthiness, fear, relief, joy.
+I stared at those last three words, dropped God’s pen, stood up and fell to the floor.
+Waves of emotion crested then broke: gratitude, love, unworthiness, fear, relief, joy.
 “Father!”
-I sobbed.
-This cycle repeated several times.
+I cried.
+The waves repeated the same sequence several times.
 After ten minutes, my face stained with tears, I grew calm.
 God’s pen caught my eye once more.
 The best was yet to come.